cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 One final point to remember is that the starting weights are randomly assigned when training begins.
 Sometimes you can get particularly good or bad starting points, where the weights begin near global or local minima.
 I always train with the same set of parameters three times, to be more certain of getting an average-to-good starting point.

 These parameter options apply to just about any ANN problem.
 But there are two aspects of the bearings data that complicate the task of training an ANN, and so the parameters have to be chosen more carefully.
+These are considered below.

 ### Feature Vector scale